Transition from another ELN to SciNote

 5 min read

-Transitioning from one ELN to another includes strategic decisions on project management during the switch, data access as well as data migration.
+Transition from another ELN includes strategic decisions on project management during the switch, data access as well as data migration.
 Understanding the options available can help you make an educated choice for your organization.

 Options for a transition between systems

-The transition from a previous ELN system to SciNote can seem like a daunting task albeit straightforward.
+The transition from another ELN system to SciNote can seem like a daunting task albeit straightforward.
 On the contrary, the transition process has more than one scenario option an organization can choose.

 The task, however, does not need to be daunting at all.